Real-World Use Cases Driving the Future of XR with Animated Gaussian Splatting

 Use Case: Museums, Galleries & Educational Institutions

-Many heritage and archaeological projects require accurate 3D reconstructions.
-Traditional photogrammetry can be slow and limited.
-Gaussian splatting allows for capturing detailed textures, reflections, and even subtle animations, such as flickering torches or flowing water in ancient environments.
+Accurate 3D reconstructions are critical for many heritage and archaeological projects.
+Traditional photogrammetry may be slow and limited in detail.
+Animated Gaussian splatting captures intricate textures, reflections, and subtle animations—like flickering torches or flowing water in ancient scenes.

-Example: A museum AR app lets students explore a living Roman street scene, complete with animated shopkeepers and realistic sunlight moving across stonework all generated from historical scans enhanced with Gaussian splatting.
+Example: Picture a museum AR app that allows students to explore a dynamic Roman street scene.
+This experience includes animated shopkeepers and realistic sunlight moving across ancient stonework.
+All this detail is generated from historical scans enhanced with Gaussian splatting.

-Benefit: Deep engagement and layered learning through realism and movement.
+Benefit: Such experiences foster deep engagement and facilitate layered learning through realism and movement.

 Medical and Industrial Training Simulations